How Can I Improve My Mental Health Without Therapy?

 - Physical exercise

-- Creative expression (drawing, music, writing)
+- Creative expression like drawing, music, or writing

 - Nature exposure